lee-64/lee-64.github.io/_projects/3_project.md

 viable DJ-intern pairings (*purely based on music taste*) are given.
 The intern-matching process is and always will be a very human-led process--reading applications and determining qualifications and fit is something I will not claim my project can do.
 Rather, my project speeds up specifically one metric of the matching process, that being music preference similarity.
 My project assists in one aspect of the Intern Program's holistic review process.

-This project builds on everything I learned while coding the [Spotify Insights Hub](https://lee-64.github.io/projects/1_project/) for my Applied Python course.
-I also learned a lot while developing this project.
-I've learned the ins-and-outs of Spotify's API while sifting through the verbose data structures that come with its API calls.
-Moreover, I worked with callback functions and managing user authorization/permissions beyond simple login/logout functionality.
-The Spotify OAuth process, using client credentials and access tokens, exposed me to an entirely new space of user<-->app<-->server frameworks that grant applications protected resources.
-Ultimately, implementing this feature allows the user to one-click sign in with Spotify, a functionality that many modern websites utilize when you click buttons like "Sign in with Google".
-I believe that Spotify's API is a fantastic API to begin learning with because of its extensive documentation and the daily relevance of Spotify's services.

 <br/>
 <div class="row">